Norway at the 2018 Winter Olympics: Mixed doubles

 Norway has qualified a mixed doubles team by earning enough points in the last two World Mixed Doubles Curling Championships.
-Norway eventually finished in 4th place behind OAR, but on the 22nd of February it was confirmed that the male OAR competitor had tested positive for meldonium, a banned substance.
+Norway eventually finished in 4th place behind OAR, but on 22 February it was confirmed that the male OAR competitor had tested positive for meldonium, a banned substance.
 This meant that the OAR team would be stripped of their medal, and Norway would instead receive the bronze medal for mixed doubles curling.